dncoyote/interview-guides/Notes/SpringBoot.md

 ## Auto-configuration
 - Auto-configuration in Spring Boot is a powerful feature that automatically configures the Spring application context based on the dependencies and properties detected in the classpath.
+- Auto-configuration in Spring Boot simplifies the setup process by automatically configuring your application based on the libraries you use and the settings you provide, allowing you to focus more on developing your application logic rather than worrying about infrastructure setup.
+    - Spring Boot looks at the libraries (dependencies) your application is using.
+    - It also checks for any configuration properties or settings available.
+    - With this information, Spring Boot automatically configures your application's components and features.
+For example, if it finds a database library in your dependencies and the required database connection properties, it will automatically set up a database connection for you.
 - It aims to minimize the amount of boilerplate configuration code required by developers, allowing them to quickly bootstrap and run Spring Boot applications with minimal effort.

 ## Spring v/s Spring Boot